freyste/freyste.github.io/_posts/2020-5-15-Hydroponics.md

 ![_config.yml]({{ site.baseurl }}/images/hydrosystem_labelled.png)

-After some initial brainstorming and research an ebb and flow style of hydroponics system was our best bet as its a relatively passive system that fill up the plant reservoirs and then drains slowly throughout the day.
-This means that the pumps the pumps only need to be operating for a few minutes a day saving big on electricity costs.
+After some initial brainstorming and research an ebb and flow style of hydroponics system was our best bet as its a relatively passive system that fills up the plant reservoirs and then drains slowly throughout the day.
+This means that the water pumps only need to be operating for a few minutes a day which save big on electricity costs.

 ![_config.yml]({{ site.baseurl }}/images/ebb_flow.gif)